Apidog

 Postman Newman Alternative: Apidog

-In addition to Apidog CLI, Apidog also supports exporting test cases to Postman and JMeter formats, providing developers with greater flexibility in their testing approach.
+In addition to Apidog CLI, Apidog also supports exporting test scenarios to Postman and JMeter formats, providing developers with greater flexibility in their testing approach.
 With these export options, developers can choose the testing tool that best suits their needs and integrate API testing seamlessly into their development workflow.

 How to Install Apidog CLI